chrisdavies/tlite/readme.md

 Tlite is a small utility for displaying tooltips.

-- Less than 1KB minified and gzipped
+- Around 500 bytes minified and gzipped
 - 0 dependencies
 - Uses event delegation, so it works with dynamic sites